Azure/SaaS-Private-Connectivity/README.md

 - Internal Loadbalancer

 To support the automated approval of the PrivateLink connection from a MarketPlace ( or Service Catalog ) deployment additionally:
-- Webhook Notification Endpoint (using Azure Function App)
+- Webhook Notification Endpoint (in the example using an Azure Function App)

-The other components depicated in the deployment architecture are used to support the SaaS application deployment which provides the APIs that are being made available over the PrivateLink Service
+The other components depicated in the deployment architecture are used to support the example SaaS application deployment which provides the APIs that would be made available over the PrivateLink Service

 ### Private Endpoint
 Private Endpoint is a network interface that connects you privately and securely to a service powered by Azure Private Link.
 Private Endpoint uses a private IP address from your VNet to provide the connection to the remote service.
 In the case of the Private Connectivity pattern this is a Private Link Service exposing a set of service APIs